 Under paragraph 2(1)(b)(i) a non-resident must account for a capital gain or loss on any "interest or right of whatever nature" of that non-resident to or in immovable property situated in the Republic.
 Section 9H(4)(b) used to exclude such an interest in immovable property from the deemed disposal rules in section 9H(2) and (3) but was deleted with effect from 12 December 2013.

-For more on section 9H, see the Comprehensive Guide to Capital Gains Tax (Issue 5) in paragraph 6.2.2A.
+For more on section 9H, see the Comprehensive Guide to Capital Gains Tax in Chapter 6.